COVID-19 Updates and Information

 In 2015 we pioneered an innovative Remote Orientation and Mobility program using online therapy and in 2018 VisAbility was recognised with a HESTA Community Services sector award for this program.

-Your therapist will be in touch to arrange an appointment through this service so you can receive ongoing care and support.
-If preferred we can liaise with your carer or relative to arrange your appointment.
+Your therapist is remaining in regular contact with you so you can receive ongoing care and support.
+On your request, we can liaise with your carer or relative to arrange appointments.

-Assistive Technology appointments will go ahead as scheduled but will be delivered via phone, Skype or Zoom as preferred by clients.
-Our team will still be available to offer support and guidance to our assistive technology clients.
+Assistive Technology appointments are being delivered via phone, Skype or Zoom as preferred by clients.

-Exercise Therapy will still be available, even though clients will not have access to the Exercise Clinic itself.
+Exercise Therapy is available even though clients will not have access to the Exercise Clinic itself.

-Each client will receive an accessible home exercise program devised by our Exercise Physiologist specifically for their individual goals.
+Clients are receiving accessible home exercise programs devised by our Exercise Physiologist specifically for their individual goals.
 This will be available via email or post and can be delivered in Braille format if desired.

 Appointments will not be cancelled unless requested by clients.
 Clients will be contacted weekly for their scheduled appointments.